fxm90/dev-notes/README.md

 ## #03 – Use `didSet` on outlets to setup components
-👏 By using `didSet` on outlets, we can setup our view components (declared in a storyboard or xib) in a very readable way:
+👏 By using `didSet` on outlets we can setup our view components (declared in a storyboard or xib) in a very readable way:

 ```swift
 class FooBarViewController: UIViewController {